ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 subsets of granted access.
 The details of this processing are out of scope for this specification, but a one possible approach is as follows:

-1. A client instance requests access to A, and is granted by the RO.
-This results in an access token.
+1. A client instance requests access to `Foo`, and is granted by the RO.
+This results in an access token, `AT1`.
-2. The client instance later modifies the grant request to include A+B. Since the client instance was previously granted A under this grant request, the RO is prompted to allow the client instance access to A+B. This results in a new access token.
+2. The client instance later modifies the grant request to include `Foo` and `Bar` together.
+Since the client instance was previously granted `Foo` under this grant request, the RO is prompted to allow the client instance access to `Foo` and `Bar` together.
+This results in a new access token, `AT2` This access token has access to both `Foo` and `Bar`.
+The rights of the original access token `AT1` are not modified.
-3. The client instance makes another grant modification to ask only for B. Since the client instance was previously granted A+B under this grant request, the RO is not prompted and the access to B is granted in a new access token, with no access to A.
+3. The client instance makes another grant modification to ask only for `Bar`.
+Since the client instance was previously granted `Foo` and `Bar` together under this grant request, the RO is not prompted and the access to `Bar` is granted in a new access token, `AT3`.
+This new access token does not allow access to `Foo`.
-3. The client instance makes another grant modification to ask only for A. Since the client instance was previously granted A+B under this grant request, the RO is not prompted and the access to A is granted in a new access token, with no access to B.
+4. The original access token `AT1` expires and the client seeks a new access token to replace it.
+The client instance makes another grant modification to ask only for `Foo`.
+Since the client instance was previously granted `Foo` and `Bar` together under this grant request, the RO is not prompted and the access to `Foo` is granted in a new access token, `AT4`.
+This new access token does not allow access to `Bar`.

+All four access tokens are independent of each other and associated with the same underlying grant request.
+Each of these access tokens could possibly also be rotated using token management, if available.
+For example, instead of asking for a new token to replace `AT1`, the client instance could ask for a refresh of `AT1` using the rotation method of token management.
+This would result in a refreshed `AT1`, potentially with a different token value and expiration from the original `AT1` but with the same access rights of allowing only access to `Foo`.

 The client instance MAY include the `interact` field as described in {{request-interact}}.
 Inclusion of this field indicates that the client instance is capable of driving interaction with